amanda3utler/ambify/README.md

 After succesfully entering a username, enter a public playlist name in the playlist box (case-sensitive) and select **Get my ambience!**.
 For private playlist access, you can paste in the **full** playlist URI accessed similarly to above.

-Entering **RANDOM!** in the playlist box will output a random audio, but visuals are not currently suppported for this feature at the moment.
+Entering **RANDOM** in the playlist box will output a random audio, but visuals are not currently suppported for this feature at the moment.

 Pressing **Stop Audio** stops the playing of audio.
 Entering **Get my ambience!** again will restart the audio for the same playlist or a new playlist (if new playlist entered).
 Visuals remain in this scenario.